 - Lesions are not contained by leaf veins

-- This is distinct from some other common diseases – e.g. Early blight, Alternaria solani
+- This is distinct from some other common diseases – for example, Early blight, Alternaria solani

 - Young lesions may have a yellow edge or margin